IBM/z_ansible_collections_doc/source/eda/eda-install-run.rst

 Install and run
 ===============

-Set up Event-driven Ansible in your environment by reviewing system requirements, installing necessary software components, and configuring your automation infrastructure for event-driven operations.
+Set up Event-Driven Ansible in your environment by reviewing system requirements, installing necessary software components, and configuring your automation infrastructure for event-driven operations.

 To know more, click on the following topics: